yiransheng/gensim-doc2vec-spark/README.md

 ## Test Results

 Cornell Movie Reviews [Dataset](http://www.cs.cornell.edu/people/pabo/movie-review-data/) is used to test the approach out.
-Model is trained on 5 partitions and 20 iterations, and we were able to classify movie reviews labels with about **11%** error rate only from docvectors, with balanced false negative and postive rate:
+Model is trained on 5 partitions and 20 iterations, and we were able to classify movie reviews labels with about **11%** error rate only from docvectors, with balanced false negative and postie rate:

 ```
 *** Error Rate: 0.107995 ***